Singapore National Day parade: National Day songs

 In 2011, there was the "Fun Pack Song" which went along to the tune of Lady Gaga's 'Bad Romance'.
 The song was shortly scrapped.

 The 2013's medley saw a record number of NDP songs that featured in this medley, with ten and lasted about five-and-a-half minutes: "Stand Up For Singapore", "We Will Get There", "What Do You See", "One United People", "Turn Up The Love" (not including NDP songs), "Home", "One People, One Nation, One Singapore", "Count On Me Singapore", "We Are Singapore" and "One Singapore" (that year's theme song).

 In 2014, it was announced that there would be no new songs produced for National Day for the 2nd time in its long history, and in a historic move by the organizing committee, the classic NDP songs will be sung again.
 That year's edition saw past NDP theme songs being played during the arrival segments, and broke tradition by having the Sing Singapore Medley sung as the epilogue after the national anthem was played.
 The Sing Singapore Medley finale was repeated again in the 2015 event, after the Pledge Moment ends.
 Both cases have now included the 1998 theme song "Home" as part of the medley, just as it was the case in 2013.

 2016 will see the medley also accompanied by special needs students provided by the seven Voluntary Welfare Organisations of the island country hand-signing for the deaf and hard of hearing who will take part, yet another first.
 The 1998 theme "Home" was sung as well.
 (Since 1989, a deaf Representative has been present to sign the Pledge for deaf viewers of the event.)

+The 2023 medley included in a departure from the past the theme songs from 2021 and 2022.